farhan-dqz/PublicBot/CONTRIBUTING.md

+# Re-coded By Farhan-Dqz

+Use it only in goodway.Dont misuse its features.We are not responsible for that misuses

 # Contributing to Thiccy

 When contributing to this repository, please first discuss the change you wish to make via issue,